-Maximum distance between adjacent communications pits had been reduced from 250 metres to 240 metres.
-Maximum distance between power pits remained at 120 metres.
+Maximum distance between adjacent communications pits had been reduced from 250 m to 240 m.
+Maximum distance between power pits remained at 120 m.

-Intermediate pits between road crossings shall be installed at a spacing of a maximum of 240 metres for communications conduits and 120 metres for power conduits.
+Intermediate pits between road crossings shall be installed at a spacing of a maximum of 240 m for communications conduits and 120 m for power conduits.